arjunguha/compsci220-scala/website/hw/mazes/index.md

 ### Optional: Breadth-First Search (Read it anyway)

-Unfortunately, the DFS algorithm is not guaranteed to find the shortest path in the maze.
+Unfortunately, the DFS algorithm is not guaranteed to find the shortest path in the graph.
 We could instead use the breadth-first search (BFS) algorithm, which is guaranteed to do so.
 Because this section is optional, you should look up how BFS differs from DFS on your own.